 Activities : Birding, Child-Friendly, Hiking, Kayaking, Snorkeling

-Upon arrival at Baltra, guides will meet you, collect your luggage, and escort you on the short bus ride to the harbor.
-Motorized rafts, called ‘Pangas’ will transport you to the vessel and crew will welcome you onboard.
+Upon arrival at San Cristobal, guides will meet you, collect your luggage, and escort you on the short bus ride to the harbor.
+Motorized rafts, called 'pangas' will transport you to the vessel and crew will welcome you on board.
 After lunch, the first island visit will be made.

 Later in the day, experience the north coast of San Cristobal at Cerro Brujo, a beautiful beach of white coral where you can swim, snorkel, bird watch, and enjoy the company of playful sea lions.
 In the vicinity of the beach you can see seabirds such as Blue-footed Boobies, Nazca Boobies, herons, frigate birds and shore birds.

-In the morning explore, Punta Suarez, where the rocky land sustains one of the most impressive and varied colonies of sea birds in the Galapagos.
+Later in the day explore Punta Suarez, where the rocky land sustains one of the most impressive and varied colonies of sea birds in the Galapagos.
 Along its southern shore, high cliffs rise up from the sea affording the visitor spectacular views of soaring birds, and the blow hole which spouts water up 50-75 feet into the air, according to the intensity of the surf.

 Cormorant Point offers one of the best flamingo lagoons in the Galapagos; it is also one of the largest in the islands.
 It’s situated between two tuff lava cones that give the area a special atmosphere.
 There are various species of shorebirds to observe besides flamingos.
 The most frequent are common stilts, white-checked pintail ducks, and other migratory birds.
 It is very interesting to see the two distinct beaches: “The Green Beach” (due to its high percentage of olivine crystals in the sand) and the “Flour Sand Beach” which is made up of coral.